Midgard (role-playing game): Game mechanics

 For attacks and attack spells, the damage is rolled with D6.
 The number of dice and the modifier depend on the weapon or spell used for the attack.
 For example, a dagger may inflict 1D6-1 (roll one D6 and subtract 1) whereas a lance may inflict up to 3D6+3 (roll three D6 and add three, in case of a mounted charge).
 A damage modifier (ranging from -3 to +5, depending on strength and dexterity) is added to the damage roll.

 The attacked player may try to parry or evade by rolling a D20.
-This is successful if the roll plus the character's defense or resistance score is equal to or larger than the sum achieved by the attacker, and the character only loses exhaustion points (light damage).
-Otherwise, the character loses both hit and exhaustion points (heavy damage), whereby the number of hit points (but not exhaustion points) lost may be reduced by armour.
+This is successful if the roll plus the character's defense or resistance score is equal to or larger than the sum achieved by the attacker.
+The character only loses exhaustion points (light damage).
+Otherwise, the character loses both hit and action points (heavy damage), whereby the number of hit points (but not action points) lost may be reduced depending on the character's armor.

-D100 are used for tests (Prüfwurf) against the character's attributes (e.g. strength or magical talent), which range from 1 to 100.
-The player rolls a D100 (usually replaced with two D10) and the test is successful if the roll is below or equal the character's attribute score (Eigenschaftswert).
+D100 are used for tests against the character's attributes (e.g. strength or magical talent), which range from 1 to 100.
+The player rolls a D100 (usually replaced with two D10) and the test is successful if the roll is below or equal to the character's attribute score.

 Compared to Advanced Dungeons and Dragons or The Dark Eye (editions 1, 2 and 3), Midgard (and The Dark Eye editions 4 and 5) does not emphasise the character's level very much.
-Characters may learn at any time, only limited by their experience points.
+Characters may learn at any time and are only limited by their experience points.
 The level increases when the player has spent a certain number of experience points.
-They may then spend some more experience points to increase the number of exhaustion points and there's a slight chance (determined by D100) that the score of one of the base attributes increases.
+They may then spend more experience points to increase the number of exhaustion points and there is a slight chance (determined by D100) that the score of one of the base attributes increases.

+Game World

+Midgard has many similarities to J. R. R. Tolkien's fictional setting for The Lord of the Rings.
+The player frequently encounters humans as well as other races like elves, dwarves, and halflings.
+Dragons, trolls and various forms of magic are also common.
+Midgards world is much more culturally diverse than Tolkien's "European" Middle-earth.
+In the game, most earthly cultures, with the exception of North America, appear in slightly modified or combined forms.
+The world of Midgard is designed to be more archaic; it is largely influenced by the early Middle Ages, but also includes regions that are cut off from the rest of the world, meaning that they are still very much in the Stone Age.
+Its central locations are developing and are on their way into the Renaissance Era.
+Myrkgard was published 22 years after the release of Midgard.
+It offers a parallel world that is much darker than Midgard.